Munich What to visit

 The best time to visit Munich is during spring and summer (May to October) as the city is full of life at that time.
 In fact, if you visit in September/October, you can even take part in one of the world’s best-known events – Oktoberfest.

-How many days do you need to visit Munich?
+How many days in Munich?

-Two days are enough to visit Munich for first-timers.
 In my case, I even managed to visit the former Dachau concentration camp on the second day.
 2 days is really the ideal duration to visit the main points of interest in the centre of Munich.

 How to get to Munich?